Dayzure/entra-gsa-labs/README.md

  - https://github.com/Dayzure/entra-gsa-labs/issues/2
 - [X] Add another client that will be Hybrid Joined
  - https://github.com/Dayzure/entra-gsa-labs/issues/1
- - [ ] work out automation to simulate the client being in "local" network and sometimes being "on internet"
+ - [ ] work out automation to simulate the client being in "local" network and sometimes being "on internet".
+Ref.: https://github.com/Dayzure/entra-gsa-labs/issues/3
+ - [ ] enforce accelerated networking on all the VMs and include notes about the VM Size requriements regarding that.
+Ref.: https://github.com/Dayzure/entra-gsa-labs/issues/7
+ - [ ] add PowerShell script to be manually executed on the domain controller.
+The script shall include the policy to allow log-on via remote desktop services to the Remote Desktop Users group and the newly created security group.

 # Changelog
 - 2025-01-20 Adding VM Size SKU paramter to be flexible in chosing your deployment.